salimandre/texture-inpainting/README.md

 We implemented the inpainting method for textures introduced in

-> *Microtexture inpainting through gaussian conditional simulation*, Bruno Galerne, Arthur Leclaire, Lionel Moisan. **
+> *Microtexture inpainting through gaussian conditional simulation*, Bruno Galerne, Arthur Leclaire, Lionel Moisan

+**Inpainting** is the task of **recovering** a missing region of an image.
+This region is called a **masked region**.
+The paper we followed propose an inpainting method to in the case of textures.
+Textures are supposed to be a **random gaussian field**.
+Authors used the work of Julesz, on the **translation invariance** of textures statistics, to model and estimate the variance of this gaussian vector.
+Masked region is then recovered by **conditional simulation**.

+## Short presentation of the method

+## Results